Cross-Modality Neuroimage Synthesis: A Survey: Datasets, Losses and Metrics

 \subsection{Losses}

-Table~\ref{tab:summary-loss-first} and Table~\ref{tab:summary-loss-second} provide a comprehensive overview of the loss function in cross-modality neuroimage synthesis.
-The second column in Table~\ref{tab:summary-loss-first} and Table~\ref{tab:summary-loss-second} denotes the function of the loss.
+Table~\ref{tab:summary-loss-first} and Table~\ref{tab:summary-loss-second} provide a comprehensive overview of the loss functions in cross-modality neuroimage synthesis.
+The second column in Table~\ref{tab:summary-loss-first} and Table~\ref{tab:summary-loss-second} denotes the loss function.
 The third column describes the details or the role of the loss function.
-We category the overall loss functions into four streams.
-The first stream is the reconstruction loss function, including identity loss function $L_{iden}$, pixel loss function $L_{p2p}$, the edge loss function $L_{edge}$, the tumor loss function $L_{tumor}$, the rectification loss function $L_{rec1}$ and $L_{rec2}$ and the feature matching loss function $L_{fm}$.
-All of them propose to add the constraint into the reconstruction process, no matter it is in the pixel space or the feature space.
-The second type of loss function is strongly related to the downstream task, like segmentation loss $L_{seg}$, dice score loss $L_{dice}$, cross entopy loss $L_{cls}$ and modality classification loss $L_{mc}$.
-These loss functions aim to jointly optimize the downstream task with cross-modality neuroimage synthesis.
-The third loss function is regularizer loss function.
-For instance, $L_{mmd}$ is the maximum discrepancy regularization when seeking the paired feature points from the source modality neuroimage and the target modality neuroimage. $L_{cor}$ stabilizes the training procedure and improve the quality of the bias field by suppressing the negative influence from the outlier noise.
+We categorize the overall loss functions into three streams.
+The first category is the basic class of GAN loss functions, including the adversarial loss function $L_{gan}$ and its variants $L_{sgan}$ and $L_{cgan}$, the cycle loss function $L_{cyc}$, the pixel identity loss function $L_{p2p}$, the edge identity loss function $L_{edge}$.
+They are commonly used for the general cross-modality synthesis but are not specifically designed for cross-modality neuroimage synthesis.
+The second category of loss functions is the regularizer loss function.
+They construct the optimization problems by utilizing the intrinsic characteristic of neuroimaging.
+For instance, $L_{mmd}$ is the maximum discrepancy regularization when seeking the paired feature points from the source and target modality neuroimage. $L_{cor}$ stabilizes the training procedure and improves the bias field quality by suppressing the negative influence from the outlier noise. $L_{tumor}$ utilizes the similarity contextual information for both T1 and T2 modalities to regularize the quality of synthesized neuroimage. $L_{sc}$ regularizes the generator to ensure adherence to the consistency of tumor shape among multi-modalities neuroimages.
+The third category of loss functions is strongly related to the downstream task, like segmentation loss $L_{seg}$, dice score loss $L_{dice}$, cross-entropy loss $L_{cls}$, and modality classification loss $L_{mc}$.
+These loss functions aim to optimize the downstream task with cross-modality neuroimage synthesis jointly.